jeffrey-over/jeffrey-over.github.io/_posts/2018-01-31-visual-studio-code-tips.md

 ---
 layout: post
-title: "VS Code - Tips and Tricks"
+title: "Visual Studio Code - Best practices"
 date: 2018-01-31
 label: learning
 tags: webdevelopment, tips, visual studio code
+yearreview: false
 published: true
 thumbnail: "images/blog/vsc.gif"
-description: "Er zijn veel goede editors.
-Het kiezen van een editor die bij jou past kan daarom best lastig zijn.
-Zelf vind ik VS Code écht nice!
-Het werkt gemakkelijk en is gratis, open-source en zowel op OS X als op Windows beschikbaar."
+description: "There are many good editors.
+Choosing an editor that suits you can be quite tricky.
+I really like VS Code!
+It works easily and is free, open-source, and available on both OS X and Windows."
 ---

-#### GIT integratie
+### GIT integration
-VS Code heeft een *[ingebouwde source control](https://code.visualstudio.com/docs/introvideos/versioncontrol "Visual Studio code")*.
-Het biedt simpele acties zoals het wisselen van branches of het vergelijken van de wijzigingen.
+VS Code has a *[built-in source control](https://code.visualstudio.com/docs/introvideos/versioncontrol "Visual Studio code")*.
+It offers simple actions such as switching branches or comparing changes.
-Met de extensie *[Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory "Git History extension")* wordt de integratie nog krachtiger en kan je eenvoudig de log, geschiedenis bekijken of branches en commits vergelijken.
+With the extension *[Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory "Git History extension")* the integration becomes even more powerful and you can easily view the log, history or branches and compare commits.

 <img src="https://github.com/Microsoft/vscode-tips-and-tricks/raw/master/media/OpenCommandPalatte.gif" class="fullscreen" alt="Open Command Palette">

-#### Command Palette
+### Command Palette
-De belangrijkste toetsencombinatie is <kbd>⇧⌘P</kbd> of <kbd>Ctrl+Shift+P</kbd> voor Windows.
-Hiermee open je het Command Palette waarmee je toegang hebt tot alle beschikbaar functies.
-Zo kan je hiermee in een paar simpele stappen een repository clonen, een extra branche aanmaken of een file opzoeken.
+The most important key combination you should know is <kbd> ⇧ + ⌘ + P </kbd> or <kbd> Ctrl + Shift + P </kbd> for Windows.
+This will open the Command Palette that gives you access to all available functions.
+This way you can clone a repository, create an extra branch or search for a file in a few simple steps.

-#### Emmet
+### Emmet
-Emmet is een snippet toolt waarmee je veel tijd bespaart in je HTML & CSS workflow door met afkortingen te werken.
-Deze tool is geïntegreerd in VS Code waardoor dit superlekker werkt!
+Emmet is a snippet tool that saves a lot of time in your HTML & CSS workflow by working with abbreviations.
+This tool is integrated into VS Code, making it super tasty!

-#### Voorbeeld Emmet syntax:
-<pre><code class="language-html" data-lang="html">div>ul>li</code></pre>

-###### Resultaat
+### Example Emmet input:
+<pre><code>   div&gt;ul&gt;li
+</code></pre>

+### Output result
 <pre><code class="language-html" data-lang="html">&lt;div&gt;
     &lt;ul&gt;
         &lt;li&gt;&lt;/li&gt;